 The only way to keep them from trying to escape is to take proper care of them and know what they want.

-Although sometimes their escape behavior is natural, but generally, no animal would love to leave an environment that keep them very comfortable.
+Although sometimes their escape behavior is natural, generally, no animal would love to leave an environment that keeps them very comfortable.

-So tanking proper care of them and covering their escape routes are the only ways to prevent them from ever jumping out of the tank and missing.
+So taking proper care of them and covering their escape routes are the only ways to prevent them from ever jumping out of the tank and missing.

 All frogs can jump out of the water and escape if they have to and the above are the common reasons they may do that.

-Like I always say, this is not in anyway a medical advice.
+Like I always say, this is not in any way medical advice.
 Meet your vet if you notice any strange behavior from your pets.